19hours/sg-statutes/Acts/Penal Code.md

 [51/2007]

-Explanation—This section is subject to the same explanation as section 352.
+Explanation—. —This section is subject to the same explanation as section 352.

 [Indian PC 1860, s.
 358]